 As New Englanders we’re used to unpredictable weather.
 But we always hold out hope that Boston Marathon race day will be nice for our runners.
 Last year (2018) certainly proved us wrong, and it looks like 2019 might be similar.
 So we asked one of our staff members who ran her first marathon last year in Boston’s monsoon for some tips.
 Here’s how Erin got through race day 2018:

-TRASH BAGS – Bring a few big trash bags with you to the Athlete’s Village (I shoved them inside my jacket pocket so they wouldn’t take up space in my race bag).
+Bring a few big trash bags with you to the Athlete’s Village (I shoved them inside my jacket pocket so they wouldn’t take up space in my race bag).
 Everything was wet so I used one to sit inside and another to shield my upper body a bit.
-That way I was able to change my shoes and socks inside the trash bag so they didn’t get immediately wet, which brings me to my next point…
+That allowed me to change my shoes and socks inside the trash bag so they didn’t get immediately wet, which brings me to my next point…

-EXTRA EVERYTHING IN YOUR SEALED PLASTIC RACE BAG – During just the quarter-mile walk from Copley to the buses on the Common, my feet got completely soaked.
-I wore an old pair of shoes and socks I didn’t mind parting with and kept my race day shoes and socks nice and dry.
-I think I carried my shoes underneath my jacket because they wouldn’t fit in the plastic bag that the BAA allows you to bring.
-I wore an old pair of sweatpants over my tights and an old sweatshirt so my race attire would stay dry.
+During just the quarter-mile walk from Copley to the buses on the Boston Common, my feet got completely soaked.
+I wore an old pair of shoes and socks didn’t mind parting with and kept my race day shoes and socks nice and dry.
+My shoes wouldn’t fit in the plastic bag that the B.A.A. allows you to bring, so I carried my shoes under my jacket.
+To keep my race attire dry, I wore an old pair of sweatpants over my tights and an old sweatshirt.

 Crushing the poncho game.
 See how happy I look?
 In reality I was completely warm and (somewhat) dry, at least in my core.